3D Sensing- A game-changer

 - Shortcoming associated with the amount of power it consumes when being used, coupled with battery life

 Application in Automotive

-3D sensing technology can increase safety by alerting the driver when people and objects in the vicinity of the car are detected; it also helps in computer assisted driving.
-The technology is used by long-distance drivers to monitor their own behaviour.
+3D sensing technology can increase safety by alerting the driver when people and objects in the vicinity of the car are detected; it also helps in computer-assisted driving.
+The technology is used by long-distance drivers to monitor their own behavior.
 A device in the truck’s interior detects the driver’s motion and issues warnings.
 Assisted Driving/Automated Driver Assistance Systems (AD/ADAS) are integrated with 3D sensing technology to increase safety while enhancing the driving experience.
 AD mainly use ToF sensors for detection and supporting actions.
-The 3D sensing technology also helps increase comfort and convenience of drivers by offering them access to infotainment controls, cockpit controls, and gear shift controls, among others.
+The 3D sensing technology also helps increase the comfort and convenience of drivers by offering them access to infotainment controls, cockpit controls, and gear shift controls, among others.
 STMicroelectronics developed ToF 3D depth sensors that have several uses in non-gesture applications.
 The automotive industry is ahead of the drone industry in using ToF depth ranging cameras, whereas, the use of 3D sensing technology in drones is still evolving.

-Applications in Drones
+Application in Drones